Multiscale scanning with nuisance parameters: Assumptions and detailed theory

 which proves the boundedness conditions in Assumption \ref{ass:model}(c) and (d).
 Furthermore, \eqref{eq:lrt_approx} follows directly from the exponential family structure \citep[see e.g.][]{kmw20}. \end{example}

 We also give a counterexample to show the limitations of our Assumptions: \begin{example}[Weibull distribution] Consider the Weibull distribution with shape parameter $k>0$ and rate parameter $\lambda>0$.
-If $k\geq 1$, then all random variables $Y_i$ will have sub-exponential tails \citep[see e.g.][]{s85,fb97}, but Assumption \ref{ass:model}(e) is not satisfied.
-Therefore, we compute
+If $k\geq 1$, then all random variables $Y_i$ will have sub-exponential tails \citep[see e.g.][]{s85,fb97}, but

 which shows that \eqref{eq:lrt_approx} cannot hold true. \end{example}